shuds13/python-tutorials/python.pypi-packaging.md

     python setup.py sdist

-This creates a dist/ directory containing a compressed archive of the package (e.g. A *.tar.gz file in linux).
+This creates a dist/ directory containing a compressed archive of the package (e.g. A *.tar.gz file in Linux).
 This file is your source distribution - you can check it contains what you want.
 If it does not automatically contain what you want then you might want to use a [MANIFEST](https://docs.python.org/3/distutils/sourcedist.html) file.

 Note: A <PROJECT_NAME>.egg-info directory will also be created in your root directory containing meta-data about your distribution.
 This can safely be deleted if it is not wanted (this is generated even though you have not built an egg format package).

 ### Creating a wheel (built) distribution

 Optionally you may create a wheel distribution.
-This is a built distrbution for the current platform.
+This is a built distribution for the current platform.
 Wheels should be used in place of the older egg format.
 Bear in mind, any extensions will be built for the given platform and as such this must be consistent with any other project dependencies.
 Wheels will speed up installation if you have compiled code extensions as the build step is not required.

 If you do not have the wheel package you can pip install it.